 Higher resolutions(4K)

-While maintaining resolution, always monitor the balanced GPU and CPU consumption.
+While maintaining resolution, constantly monitor the balanced GPU and CPU consumption.
 Irregular usage of these components causes bottlenecks, so keep both components balanced to avoid bottlenecks and enjoy a better and smoother gaming experience.